-There’s a lot at stake when you sell your house, especially if you’re under a tight deadline to move or you’re selling in a down (or really competitive) market.
+There’s a lot at stake when you sell your house, especially if you’re under a tight deadline to move.
 Sellers pay a lot of money for an agent’s service (5% to 6% of the home’s selling price is typical), so choose carefully.

 What a Seller’s Real Estate Agent Does